JelteF/PyLaTeX/docs/source/index.rst

     pip install pylatex[matrices]

-The features that require aditional libraries are:
+The features that require additional libraries are:

 - matrices
 - matplotlib